Fock state: Source of single photon state

-Single photons are routinely generated using single emitters (atoms, Nitrogen-vacancy center, Quantum dot).
+Single photons are routinely generated using single emitters (atoms, ions, molecules, Nitrogen-vacancy center, Quantum dot).
 However, these sources are not always very efficient, often presenting a low probability of actually getting a single photon on demand; and often complex and unsuitable out of a laboratory environment.

 Other sources are commonly used that overcome these issues at the expense of a nondeterministic behavior.
 Heralded single photon sources are probabilistic two-photon sources from whom the pair is split and the detection of one photon heralds the presence of the remaining one.
-These sources usually rely on the optical nonlinearity of some materials like periodically poled Lithium niobate (Spontaneous parametric down-conversion), or silicon (spontaneous Four-wave mixing) for example.
+These sources usually rely on the optical non-linearity of some materials like periodically poled Lithium niobate (Spontaneous parametric down-conversion), or silicon (spontaneous Four-wave mixing) for example.

 Non-classical behaviour

 The Glauber–Sudarshan P-representation of Fock states shows that these states are purely quantum mechanical and have no classical counterpart.
 The $\scriptstyle\varphi(\alpha) \,$ of these states in the representation is a $2n$'th derivative of the Dirac delta function and therefore not a classical probability distribution.